videolan/x265/doc/reST/cli.rst

 	Default "", one thread is allocated per detected hardware thread (logical CPU cores) and one thread pool per NUMA node.

+	Note that the string value will need to be escaped or quoted to protect against shell expansion on many platforms

 .. option:: --wpp, --no-wpp

 	Enable Wavefront Parallel Processing.
 The encoder may begin encoding